nginx/unit/tools/unitctl/README.md

 $ unitctl instances new /tmp/2 $(pwd) 'unit:wasm'
 Pulling and starting a container from unit:wasm
 Will mount /tmp/2 to /var/run for socket access
-Will READ ONLY mount /home/ava/repositories/nginx/unit/tools/unitctl to /www for application access
+Will mount /home/user/repositories/nginx/unit/tools/unitctl to /www for application access
 Note: Container will be on host network

 ```